epc002/cablemodemdata/README.md

 <br>
 <p>
 <b>
-<a href="https://epc002.000webhostapp.com/SB6183-logs/index.html"> Here's example live output of this process</a>  , try out the rolling average entries, and use the range selector bars under each graph to move around the timeline
+<a href="https://epc002.000webhostapp.com/SB6183-logs/index.html"> Here's example web-served output of this methodology</a>  , try out the rolling average entries, and use the range selector bars under each graph to move around the timeline
 </b>